 - Becoming familiar with ILO's Call for Action on Youth Employment, detailing measures in support of decent jobs for youth.
 This learning outcome will be achieved in the first three months of the assignment. - Becoming familiar with global advocacy measures by ILO and others in support of decent jobs for youth and other advocacy initiatives around the 2030 Agenda for Sustainable Development.
 This learning outcome will be achieved in the first six months of the assignment. - Becoming familiar with recent research about what works to support young people in the labour market.
-This learning outcome will be achieved by the end of the first year of the assignment. - Interacting with partners within the UN system and other partners of the Global Initiative on Decent Jobs for Youth working on youth employment and development, from day 1. - Getting acquainted with the work of a multi-disciplinary and multi-cultural team. - Familiarizing yourself with the functioning of the UN system.
-This learning outcome will be achieved by the end of the first year of the assignment.
+This learning outcome will be achieved by the end of the first year of the assignment. - Interacting with partners within the UN system and other partners of the Global Initiative on Decent Jobs for Youth working on youth employment and development, from day 1.

-- The JPO will gain and enhance skills in the preparation and facilitation of advocacy events and engagement with constituents.
+- Getting acquainted with the work of a multi-disciplinary and multi-cultural team. - Familiarizing yourself with the functioning of the ILO and the UN system.
+This learning outcome will be achieved by the end of the first year of the assignment. - The JPO will gain and enhance skills in the preparation and facilitation of advocacy events and engagement with constituents.
 This learning outcome will be achieved by the end of the first year of the assignment. - The JPO will further develop his/her analytical skills through interaction with ILO researchers and partners.
-This learning outcome will be achieved by the end of the first year of the assignment.
+This learning outcome will be achieved by the end of the first year of the assignment. - Also, the incumbent will gain knowledge and experience on resource mobilization and innovative approaches to project management, during the entire period of his/her assignment.